Structural parameters and possible association of the Ultra-Faint Dwarfs Pegasus III and Pisces II from deep Hubble Space Telescope photometry: Orbital Analysis

 Here, we explore whether the two UFDs could have interacted with each other, with the MW, or with the LMC.
 Radial velocities are adopted from \citeauthor{Kim2016}~(\citeyear{Kim2016}; Peg~III) and \citeauthor{Kirby2015}~(\citeyear{Kirby2015}; Psc~II) and distance moduli\footnote{During the course of the analysis for this paper, new distance measurements were published by \cite{Garofalo2021}, derived using RR Lyrae.
 The range of errors we considered in the distance moduli for the orbital analysis spans a large portion of their values of $174 \pm 18$ kpc for Peg~III and $175 \pm 11$ kpc for Psc~II, thus we did not perform separate calculations here because the PM error space is by far the dominant source of measurement uncertainties.} are adopted from \citeauthor{Kim2016}~(\citeyear{Kim2016}; Peg~III) and \citeauthor{Sand2012}~(\citeyear{Sand2012}; Psc~II), respectively.
 Direct orbital histories are calculated using initial phase space coordinates that equal the direct transformation of PMs, LOS velocity, and distance converted to Galactocentric phase-space coordinates.

-Following the methodology of \cite{Patel20}, we integrate orbits for Peg~III and Psc~II in a three-component (Hernquist bulge + Miyamoto-Nagai disk + NFW halo) MW-only potential and a combined three-component MW and two-component (Miyamoto-Nagai disk + NFW halo) LMC potential using a fixed LMC mass of $1.8\times10^{11}$~M$_{\odot}$.
+Following the methodology of \cite{Patel20}, we integrate orbits for Peg~III and Psc~II in a three-component (Hernquist bulge + Miyamoto-Nagai disk + NFW halo) MW-only potential and a combined three-component MW and two-component (Miyamoto-Nagai disk + NFW halo) LMC potential using a fixed LMC mass of $1.8\times10^{11}$~M$_{\odot}$, which was used as the fiducial model in \cite{Patel20} and is consistent with abundance-matched halo estimates and recent Magellanic system models \citep[e.g.,][]{Guo2011,Besla2012,Besla2013,Besla2016} based on empirical measurements and dynamical mass arguments \citep[e.g.,][]{Kim1998,Majewski2009,Saha2010,vdMarel2014,Mackey2016}.
 Here, the MW is allowed to move in response to the LMC's gravitational influence.
 Two MW masses are considered:\ MW1 has a virial mass of $10^{12}$~M$_{\odot}$, while MW2 has a virial mass of $1.5 \times 10^{12}$~M$_{\odot}$.
 Peg~III and Psc~II are modeled as Plummer spheres with a total mass of $10^9$~M$_{\odot}$ and a Plummer scale radius of 1~kpc \citep{Jeon2017}.
 Dynamical friction owing to the MW and the LMC is also included, as in \citet{Patel20}.
 See \citet{Patel20} Tables 3 and 4 for all MW and LMC model parameters.

 One important difference with respect to the methodology of \citet{Patel20} is that we have explicitly accounted for the gravitational forces that Peg~III and Psc~II exert on each other since it has been speculated that they may be a bound pair.
 Thus, we calculate the joint, 4-body orbital history of the MW, LMC (when applicable), Peg~III, and Psc~II.
 We have also checked whether including the additional gravitational influence of the SMC is significant and find that the SMC negligibly affects the orbits of Peg~III and Psc~II, thus we do not incorporate it in the rest of this analysis.